Anand Patil: Career

 Dr. Patil has contributed immensely in field of education and literature.
 His contributions are shortly elaborated here.

 Teaching

 Patil taught English language and Literature in various colleges of Rayat Shikshan Sanstha for 24 years and later comparative Literature and creative writing in Department of English, Goa University and school of Languages and Literature in Swami Ramanand Teerth Marathwada University, Nanded.
 After retirement he was the visiting Professor of Delhi University, Patan and Nagpur University.

 Literary career

-Patil’s first short story ‘Khep' published in the most prestigious periodical ‘Satyakatha’(1971) and novella Kagud in 'Mouji' (1984) earned him the nickname ‘Kagudwala’ Patil given by stalwart fictionist Shankar Patil.
-Anand Patil become a name to be conjured with in rural fiction.
-His autobiographical element and mastery of rural language was so powerful that he was described as a rising sun of Marathi rural writing.
+Patil’s first short story ‘Khep' published in the prestigious periodical ‘Satyakatha’ (1971) and novella Kagud in 'Mouji' (1984) earned him the nickname ‘Kagudwala’ Patil given by stalwart fictionist Shankar Patil.
+He was described as "a rising sun of Marathi rural writing" due to his autobiographical element and mastery of rural language.